micahjon/micahjon.github.io/_posts/2015-06-15-setting-up-custom-authorization-in-ember-cli-using-google-oauth2-for-the-initial-login.md

     }
 ```

 To get an *apiKey*, go to the [Google Developer Console](https://console.developers.google.com/project) and create a new project.
-Click on *Credentials _under _APIs & auth _in the left side nav and select _Create new Client ID* under _OAuth_, choosing *Web Application* in the popup.
+Click on _Credentials_ under _APIs & auth_ in the left side nav and select _Create new Client ID_ under _OAuth_, choosing *Web Application* in the popup.
 (You may need to _Configure the consent screen_ first--just enter the _Product Name_ and click _Save_).
 Now, in the popup, enter *http://localhost:4200* in both fields (_authorized javascript origins_ and *authorized redirect uri*).
 The first requires an actual domain and the second doesn’t need to redirect to any particular Ember route since Ember will handle this on it’s own.
-Copy the *Client ID _string, and past it into _environment.js* as (you guessed it) the *apiKey*.
+Copy the _Client ID_ string, and paste it into _environment.js_ as (you guessed it) the *apiKey*.
 At this point, we just need to set up the Application route to log in with Google first and then send the Google token to the node server for custom authentication.
 Making a few minor edits to *sessionRequiresAuthentication*:

 ```javascript
 sessionRequiresAuthentication: function() {